Liudmyla111/Portfolio-Projects/README.md

 Our predictive model achieved an accuracy of 99%, suggesting that it can effectively support lenders in making data-driven decisions.
 To improve loan approval processes, lenders should prioritize income verification and offer services to applicants with poor credit histories, such as credit improvement programs.

 ---
-## Project 3: Predicting Medical Insurance Costs
+## Project 3: Predicting Medical Insurance Costs.

 ![Portfolio-Projects](Project%203.%20Predicting%20Medical%20Insurance%20Costs/medical_cost_prediction.jpg)